mgeorgetw/applescript/README.md

 1. Need to show volume in menu bar

 2. You can choose prefered AirPlay device by changing the device name in the script, default is "Apple TV".

+## Text Editing

+### BrowserToMarkdownLink

+This script returns the title and URL of the frontmost tab of the active browser, and sets the clipboard to a markdownified link.